ceeoinnovations/OnshapeFlaskServer/README.md

          1. You can exit with `exit()` or `^Z` (Ctrl-Z)
       3. To check pip is installed, run `pip --version`
          1. I used pip 22.0.4
-2. Download/clone this repository!
+2. Download/clone this repository.
 The easiest method is to "Download Zip", and then unzip the file.
 3. Next in the terminal (in your python IDE of choice, I recommend PyCharm) run `pip install -r requirements.txt`
    1. Make sure you are inside the file that contains the code when you run this command by either using the terminal in your ide or using the `cd` command.